Note: To run examples, please make sure that the flag

 Template applied in ./quickstart

-In addition to sbt build machinery, a Scala source files are
+In addition to sbt build machinery, some Scala source files are

 $ cd quickstart

-requestShutdown: IO[Unit]) which acts the entry point to your application.
-That
+requestShutdown: IO[Unit]) method which acts as the entry point to your application by

 HttpService that responds to